SpirosDR1/Qubex-PQC-Benchmarks/README.md

 (/attestation-key).
 The attestation key is persistent and stable across restarts, so receipts can be pinned to a fixed identity.
 Note: the attestation signs the *result the service returned* — it does not yet prove the verification was performed correctly.
-A zero-knowledge proof of correct verification is on the roadmap.
+A zero-knowledge proof of correct verification and hardware-attested execution (TEE) are both on the roadmap as research items.

 ```bash
 cd Qubex-PQC-Benchmarks